MillenniumFalcons/FRC_Java_Tutorials/README.md

 5. Try doing the exercise files for both [void functions](https://github.com/MillenniumFalcons/FRC_Java_Tutorials/blob/master/Lesson_05/VoidFunctions/Exercises/exercise.java) and [return functions](https://github.com/MillenniumFalcons/FRC_Java_Tutorials/blob/master/Lesson_05/Return%20Functions/Exercises/exercise.java) without looking at the examples.
 Good luck
 * Note: In order to do Lesson_03, please download the [zip file](https://github.com/MillenniumFalcons/FRC_Java_Tutorials/blob/master/Lesson_05/Lesson_05.zip).

+## Installing the FRC Environment onto Eclipse ##
+* To program for the robot, you have to install a different environment provided by FRC.
+Here is a [video](https://youtu.be/80QNfripEOI?t=306) on how to install the FRC plugins for eclipse.
+* Note: If you have already installed eclipse and the Java JDK's like you should have, please skip the video to the 5:06 mark.

+## FRC Project_01 ##
+1. To learn about the basic stuff on the Robot Project, go over the [Readme file](https://github.com/MillenniumFalcons/FRC_Java_Tutorials/blob/master/FRC_Project_01/README.md).
+2. To do this project, you are going to download the zip file from [here](https://github.com/MillenniumFalcons/FRC_Java_Tutorials/blob/master/FRC_Project_01/FrcProject_01.zip).
+3. Good Luck on the Project!
+Do remember that you can work with a partner and can use online resources to complete this project.